UNIT

 The return Statement:

-A JavaScript function can have an optional return statement.
-This is required if you want to return a value from a function.
-This statement should be the last statement in a function.
+required if you want to return a value from a function.
+This statement should

 Example:

-This function takes two parameters and concatenates them and return resultant in the calling program:
+and concatenates them and return resultant in the calling program:

 <script type="text/javascript">